Aalto-yliopisto/Mikko Raskinen

 As a researcher and educator, my focus is on how entrepreneurs build financially successful businesses that contribute to positive social change.
 I shed light on subjects such as crowdfunding strategies, social impact entrepreneurship, inclusive management styles, company values, leadership styles, early-stage startup success, and more, all detailed here.

-I have dedicated much of my life to studying and helping entrepreneurs with disabilities and those that have been historically disenfranchised understand their unique strength in the market.
+I have dedicated much of my life to studying and helping entrepreneurs from historically disenfranchised backgrounds overcome barriers to successful business ownership and understand their unique strength in the market.

 Teaching Philosophy